-German shepherds are a breed known for their athletic abilities.
+The German shepherd is a breed known for its athletic abilities.
 After all, they’re the top choice for the K9 police force.
-But just because they’re athletic doesn’t necessarily mean they’re natural at moving through water.
+But just because they’re athletic doesn’t necessarily mean they’re natural at swimming and moving through water.
+So can GSDs swim?

-But not all German shepherds are equally good swimmers.
+However, not all German shepherds are equally good swimmers.
 In addition, there are a few things that all owners need to know before taking a German shepherd out to a pool or a lake.
+Read to to learn how to train your GSD to swim.

 Table of Contents